SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 ~~~

+Note that the DAG file is submitted through  *condor_submit_dag*.
 We can check the job status, by typing

 ~~~
 $ condor_q username